Curfew: Slovenia

-In Slovenia, a police curfew from 9:00 pm to 6:00 am local time went into effect on 20 October 2020 to limit the spread of COVID-19.
-All religious services, weddings and gatherings of more than six people have also been banned.
+In Slovenia, a curfew was implemented in February 1942 in the area occupied by Italy during World War II.
+More recently, it was imposed in October 2020 during the COVID-19 epidemic to limit the spread of the virus.
+The curfew, which was referred to as the "epidemiological curfew," was enforced from 20 October 2020 to 12 April 2021, from 9:00 pm to 6:00 am local time, for a total of 174 days.
+The measure was recommended by the government's COVID-19 expert group and enforced under the Infectious Diseases Act.
+The curfew was criticized by some experts as unnecessary and was challenged for its potential violation of human rights.
+In April 2023, the Constitutional Court declined to assess the curfew regulations as no longer valid, although a concern has been raised that similar measures may be implemented in the future.

 South Korea

 In South Korea, a curfew was imposed following the American military occupation and end of Japanese colonial rule in 1945.
 It remained in place throughout the Korean War and decades thereafter until it was lifted on 4 January 1982 under the presidency of Chun Doo-hwan, a few months after the capital Seoul was awarded host of the 1988 Summer Olympics.

 Spain

 In Spain, a curfew was imposed from 11:00 pm to 6:00 am local time on 25 October 2020 to limit the spread of COVID-19, in addition to some Autonomous Communities starting the curfew at 10:00 pm.

 Sri Lanka

 In Sri Lanka, the Sri Lanka Police are empowered to declare and enforce a Police Curfew in any police area for any particular period to maintain the peace, law and order under the Police Ordinance.
 Under the emergency regulations of the Public Security Ordinance, the President may declare a curfew over the whole or over any part of the country.
 Travel is restricted, during a curfew, to authorised persons such as police, armed forces personal and public officers.
 Civilians may gain a Curfew Pass from a police station to travel during a curfew.